Study content and structure

 Attorney-at-law.
 Lectur at OST.

-They can choose between the specializations Human Resources, IT Governance & Security and Administrative Law and Administrative Procedural Law in their main studies.
+They can choose between the specializations Business Law, Human Resources, IT Governance & Security and Administrative Law and Administrative Procedural Law in their main studies.
 These specializations were deliberately chosen to counteract existing shortages of specialists.
 With the additional qualification gained through the chosen specialization, you will significantly increase your chances on the job market.
 You will have exactly the skills you need, for example, as a data protection specialist, as a paralegal in a commercial law firm or, for example, as a human resources manager in a company.

 Study full-time or part-time